Fiber optics

 light pulses.
 Then you’d fire the laser down the fiber-optic cable.

-After travelling down the cable, the light beams would emerge at the
+After traveling down the cable, the light beams would emerge at the

 other end.
-Your friend would need a photocell (light-detecting
+Your friend would need a photoelectric cell (light-detecting

 component) to turn the pulses of light back into electrical information